Sagebox/CKwargs/README.md

 # Installation and Implementation

-Installation is just the two files: `keyclass.cpp` and `keyclass.h`

-The file `my_keywords.h` is an example file and is created by the program using CKwargs.
+Installation is simple, with just copying a few files into your project and editing them for your keyword definitions and code.

 ## Implementation